joelparkerhenderson/demo-rust-cargo-tdd/README.md

 test result: ok.
 0 passed; 0 failed; 0 ignored; 0 measured; 0 filtered out
 ```

+Details:

+  * The most important result is `test result: ok`, which proves the test succeeded.

 ## Write a test function and normal function